alimanfoo/alimanfoo.github.io/_posts/2017-05-18-installing-python.md

 * [Pandas docs](http://pandas.pydata.org/)
 * [Various pandas tutorials](http://pandas.pydata.org/pandas-docs/stable/tutorials.html)

+## Post-script: matplotlib backends

+To use matplotlib within a jupyter notebook, you have to first execute a "magic" command to tell matplotlib which backend to use.
+A "backend" is something behind the scenes which handles drawing and displaying graphics.
+The magic command "``%matplotlib notebook``" tells matplotlib to use the "notebook" backend.
+An alternative is the "inline" backend.

-N.B., if you are using matplotlib within a jupyter notebook, and you want to see plots displayed inline within the notebook, then you can use either "``%matplotlib inline``" or "``%matplotlib notebook``", and you don't need to ever call "``plt.show()``".
+If you are using matplotlib within a jupyter notebook, and you want to see plots displayed inline within the notebook, then you can use either "``%matplotlib inline``" or "``%matplotlib notebook``", and you don't need to ever call "``plt.show()``" (which is a command you might see in some older matplotlib tutorials).

+If you use "``%matplotlib inline``" then all of the code relating to a single figure needs to be within a single code cell, whereas if you use "``%matplotlib notebook``" then you can change or add to a figure from different code cells.
+Also "``%matplotlib notebook``" allows you to zoom and pan a figure, so it's generally better for interactive work.